mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 Setting up our app
 ------------------
 Let's start by making an empty directory called tutorial somewhere on your system.
 Inside this directory should be one file and one folder: main.py and templates.
-We'll get back to templates in a second, but for now let's make main.py.

 Making our page
 ---------------